 Hester Prynne from The Scarlet Letter

-Perhaps one of the most well-known females in literature, Hester Prynne from The Scarlet Letter decides to fight back against her puritanical society after an affair with a priest ended up leaving her pregnant.
+Perhaps one of the most well-known females in literature, Hester Prynne from The Scarlet Letter decides to fight back against her puritanical society after an affair with a priest left her pregnant.
 While Prynne must wear the scarlet "A" for adultery for the rest of her life, she does not hide or leave town.

 Janie Crawford from Their Eyes Were Watching God